 Sunday morning was the time to head back to Massachusetts, but we weren’t exactly in a hurry.
 After a leisurely breakfast, wash-up, and packing routine, we began the long drive (by East coast standards, anyway) home.
 It didn’t take us long to make a stop.

-Allenholm Farm (802/372-5566) in South Hero, one of the many visitor farms in the area, has a cute shop and loads of interesting residents.
-Visitors can hang out with the farm’s donkeys (one of whom loves peppermint candies), sheep, rabbits, horses, and Scotch Highland Cow (it’s surprising to drive past the farm and see a “hairy coo” from the road).
+Allenholm Farm, which turned 150 this year in South Hero, is one of the many visitor farms in the area.
+It has a cute shop and loads of interesting residents.
+Visitors can hang out with the farm’s donkeys (one of whom loves peppermint candies), sheep, rabbits, horses and Scotch Highland Cow (it’s surprising to drive past the farm and see a “hairy coo” from the road).
 Inside the shop, we saw also a beehive and a box full of very little peeping chicks.
-The bees and chicks were not for sale, but shop does sell a variety of Vermont products, natural foods, and homemade pies.
+The bees and chicks were not for sale, but the shop does sell a variety of Vermont products, natural foods, and homemade pies.
 There’s also apple picking in the fall and a bed and breakfast on the premises.

 Traffic heading back toward the Boston area on Route 89 supposedly gets really heavy on summer Sunday afternoons/evenings, but we seemed to get through before the worst of it.
 Our silence in the car expressed that feeling of comfortable exhaustion that results from spending a weekend together outdoors.
 Our camping trip was one of my favorite journeys of this summer and I would recommend the Lake Champlain Islands to families looking for a no-frills kind of getaway.
 And remember, dish soap makes a decent shampoo!

 Things We Didn’t Have Time to Visit but Maybe You Will